The Kenova report questions the whole basis of dealing with the past. But will anybody take up its challenge?

 He records his deep frustrations at the obstacles thrown in his way over seven long years by MI5, the Army and elements of the PSNI .
 To help counter their foot dragging, he wants to see a clear definition of “ national security” to permit wider disclosure from state records, making the judgement that the main security threats have now been overcome.

-The Public Prosecution Service which has long admitted its limitations isn’t spared.
+The Public Prosecution Service which insists on its own limitations isn’t spared.

 It is significant that no specialist or bespoke legacy division exists as part of PPSNI akin to, for example, the specialist Counter Terrorism Division (CTD) at the England and Wales Crown Prosecution Service (CPS).
 PPSNI has not had the funding to deliver the legal process to achieve best and timely outcomes for families in Northern Ireland.

-Thirdly Boucher calls for apologies from both the British government and the Republican movement.
-Saying sorry is easy; but are they willing to accept responsibility for candid disclosure?
+Thirdly, Boucher calls for apologies from both the British government and the Republican movement.
+Saying sorry is easy; but is either side willing to accept responsibility for candid disclosure?

-The Secretary of State has delayed his response; but if precedent is followed there will be a repetition of bland assurances without specifics.
+The Northern Ireland Secretary of State has delayed his response; but if precedent is followed, there will be a repetition of bland assurances without specifics.
 As the main source of evidence will lie in state records, this is a crucial area , conditional amnesty having been ruled out by most parties.

 All this creates a sharp headache for former DPP Keir Starmer if he becomes prime minister.
 He has pledged to repeal the Legacy Act; but to replace it with what?